-CT 601.
+ACT 601.
 SPECIAL TOPICS IN ACCOUNTING.
 (5-0-5)

-pecial Business Topics to be offered each quarter and whose content is to be specified each quarter by innouncement.
+Special Business Topics to be offered each quarter and whose content is to be specified each quarter by announcement.

-CT 655.
+ACT 655.
 MANAGERIAL ACCOUNTING.
 (5-0-5)

-nalysis of information provided by the accounting system with emphasis upon the special information needs of anagement.
-A study of the special reports that may be prepared and the related modifications in accounting the study of the special problems facing governmental entities in the areas of budgeting, controlling receipts and spursements, and reporting.
-Accounting techniques used to resolve each problem are presented and analyzed to etermine their effectiveness and to indicate areas where additional controls may be necessary.
+Analysis of information provided by the accounting system with emphasis upon the special information needs of management.
+A study of the special reports that may be prepared and the related modifications in accounting techniques.

-CT 657.
+ACT 657.
 GOVERNMENTAL ACCOUNTING.
 (5-0-5)